Tenn1987/wslotocc.org/README.md

 - Publish championship standings
 - Share club information

+## Data & Privacy
+- Displays **player names only**
+- All ratings and standings are sourced from **publicly available US Chess Federation data**
+- No user accounts, data collection, tracking, or monetization

 ## Technology
 - HTML / CSS
 - GitHub Pages hosting

-No user accounts, data collection, or monetization.
+- Custom domain (CNAME)

+## Notes
+This repository is intended solely for public-facing informational use.